Vegan Starbucks Copycat Pumpkin Spice Latte

 -

-Assemble the latte
+Froth the latte base

 Substitutions

-- Espresso -> strong brewed coffee
+- Espresso -> very strong brewed coffee

 Tips